DiasDevils/PythonVproject/README.md

 #### Connecting GCP/API
 To had the API connectivity instructions and I followed those from previously learned material.
+Used the Goodle Drive API and Google Shees API.
 Went to the google platform and connected while using the google sheets and the goodle drive api services with created credentials.
 ![API connection](api.png)

 ## Credits
-Code Institute code template.
+Code Institute code template to create this project.
-Code Institute student support.
+Code Institute student support to troubleshoot a lesson project and used this knowledge to apply to this project.
-Code Institute lessons.
+Code Institute lessons for connecting API.
-Google and Open AI for problem resolution.
+Google and Open AI for problem resolution and code troubleshooting.
-Render
-Python
+Advice from my mentor Richard Wells on menu creation.
+My job and the code institute "love sandwiches project" for the idea of a Flu Vacstock system.

 ## Acknowledgements
-My mentor Richard Wells and the student support staff for render help.
+My mentor Richard Wells and the student support staff for render knowledge from lessons that I used to deploy.

-## Constraints
+Dia LeDesma 2024